McTavishLab/extensiphy/README.md

 pip install dendropy
 ```

-Installs with apt-get for Gon\_phyling are not currently available available.
+Installs with apt-get for Gon\_phyling are not currently available.
 You will have to install these programs manually or with conda.

 ### Conda dependency install